 The sea was a little rough as a storm was approaching but supposedly it was a good condition for scuba diving so I geared up for the experience.
 I can honestly say it was one of the best experiences in my life and I am quite determined to complete the entire scuba diving course now.

 Early morning, I left to visit the other places from Mirissa and stopped on my way at the Midigama beach but since it was burning hot, I just headed towards the Unawatuna beach to have a meal by the sea.
-After some time, I headed back to Mirissa to check the Mirissa lighthouse.
-It is not an actual lighthouse but it’s a decorative lighthouse inside a resort.
-There was a wedding going on over there so they let me chill at their private beach before letting me in to see the lighthouse.

 I just observed the crabs and the waves on the beach, mesmerized by their movement and really enjoyed myself there.
 Finally, after some time I could go and see the lighthouse.
 While the lighthouse is not extraordinary, the private beach certainly was but I am not sure if they allow everyone to just waltz in, I guess I was just lucky.

 After that, I walked to the Mirissa beach waiting for the sunset but due to the clouds surrounding the sun, I couldn’t see it properly.

 Day 14: Mirissa to Unawatuna to Galle Fort